ezraxyu/ezraxyu.github.io/index.md

 **Research Overview**

 Ezra is a PhD student at the University of British Columbia specializing in cancer and environmental epidemiology.
-His research integrates Bayesian spatial and spatiotemporal modeling with causal inference methods to investigate the health effects of complex environmental exposures.
+His research integrates Bayesian spatiotemporal modelling and causal inference methods to investigate the health effects of complex environmental exposures.
 His current work focuses on quantifying how components of the environmental exposome, including air pollution, radon, and asbestos, influence lung cancer risk among non-smokers.
 By integrating environmental and health datasets, he examines spatial and temporal patterns of exposure while addressing methodological challenges in causal inference and exposure assessment.

 In parallel, he has led several first-author studies on child development and contributes to interdisciplinary research on the built environment and cancer prevention.
-His broader goal is to strengthen methodological rigor in environmental epidemiology and generate evidence that informs public health policy.
+His broader goal is to strengthen methodological rigour in environmental epidemiology and generate evidence that informs public health policy.